Reggae Sunsplash

 Reggae Sunsplash was a reggae music festival held annually in Jamaica from 1978 to 1996, with additional events in 1998 and 2006.
-The festival expanded to include international tours in 1985 and was revived as a virtual event in 2020 by Tryone Wilson, Debbie Bissoon and Randy.
+The festival expanded to include international tours in 1985 and was revived as a virtual event in 2020 by Tryone Wilson, Media and Event mogul, Debbie Bissoon and Randy.

 History

 The Reggae Sunsplash festival was jointly conceived by four Jamaicans—Tony Johnson, Don Green, Ronnie Burke and John Wakeling.
 These four individuals established Synergy Productions Ltd, a company responsible for the promotion and production of the Reggae Sunsplash festival.

 The first Reggae Sunsplash festival took place at Jarrett Park in Montego Bay, Jamaica, in June 1978.
 The event commenced at dusk and continued until dawn over a span of seven days.
 With the support of Peter Martin, a veteran in Jamaican tourism, and his public relations firm, Peter Martin Associates, the festival garnered international recognition.
 It was promoted as the "biggest reggae festival in the history of the world".

 Reggae Sunsplash introduced the concept of combining music and travel to boost tourism in Jamaica.
 Prior to the festival, Jamaican hotels typically closed during the summer season.
 The festival's annual staging by its five founding partners helped establish a new summer tourist season in the region.
 The event's success also prompted the emergence of other annual music festivals across Jamaica and the Caribbean islands.
 As attendance increased, so did the demand for accommodations, leading some attendees to adopt the practice of camping on local beaches during the festival.

 To promote Jamaica as a tourist and traveling target in Europe, the Jamaica Tourist Board invited the German band Supermax as the opening act of the annual festival in Montego Bay in 1983.
 From 1981, the festivals were filmed and recorded, with several videos and albums released, the first being Reggae Sunsplash '81: Tribute to Bob Marley, released by Elektra Records.
 From 1987 the festival included a sound clash event, with finalists from a national sound system competition competing as a precursor to the rest of the festival.
 The festival also expanded to include an 'oldies night' featuring stars from past eras of Jamaican music.
 For many years the festival was emceed by Tommy Cowan.

 In 1984 the Reggae Sunsplash festival expanded into international events with a one-day festival staged at Selhurst Park in London, England.
 In 1985, the Reggae Sunsplash World Tour was launched in the United States and Japan and subsequent years saw the Reggae Sunsplash festival touring extensively throughout North America, Europe, South America, and the Far East.
 1991 saw the introduction of a "Caribbean Night" featuring other Caribbean music such as soca, and the following year the festival's scope increased further with the addition of a "World Beat Night".